Cooking Up History

 - Stir-Fried Bitter Melon and Tofu with Garlic and Fermented Black Beans

 What is the relationship between food, jazz, and American history?
-In the late 19th and early 20th century, jazz spread into American life, blending many influences and finding distinct forms in each community it was played, from New Orleans to Harlem to Kansas City.
-We will be joined by guest chef Rock Harper, who will prepare a few dishes from America’s leading jazz communities, as we explore how each city produced unique culinary creations to feed both musicians and their audiences, and discuss how the foods that fed jazz are as improvisational, innovative, and rooted in tradition as the music itself.
+In the late 19th and early 20th centuries, jazz spread into American life, blending many influences and finding distinct forms in each community it was played, from New Orleans to Harlem to Kansas City.
+We were joined by guest chef Rock Harper, who prepared a few dishes from America’s leading jazz communities.
+During the demo, we explored how each city produced unique culinary creations to feed both musicians and their audiences, and also discussed how the foods that fed jazz were as improvisational, innovative, and rooted in tradition as the music itself.

 What was the first cookbook written by an American for Americans, and how did the recipes differ from other volumes at the time?
 Prior to 1796, American home cooks used English cookery books, if they used books at all, to prepare meals.
-But with Amelia Simmons’ 1796 American Cookery, we have the first formal document exploring “American cuisine,” incorporating ingredients native to the American landscape such as cornmeal, pumpkins, maple syrup, and various vegetables, nuts, and fruits.
-We are joined by chef Angie Lee of Sur La Table, who will prepare a few recipes from American cookbook authors such as Simmons, Mary Randolph, Eliza Leslie, and Lydia Child, as we consider the ingredients, tools, and cooking techniques in this early era, and discuss how these authors had such a profound influence on American culinary history.
+But with Amelia Simmons’ 1796 American Cookery, we had the first formal document exploring "American cuisine," incorporating ingredients native to the American landscape such as cornmeal, pumpkins, maple syrup, and various vegetables, nuts, and fruits.
+We were joined by chef Angie Lee of Sur La Table, who prepared a few recipes from American cookbook authors such as Simmons, Mary Randolph, Eliza Leslie, and Lydia Child, as we considered the ingredients, tools, and cooking techniques in this early era, and discussed how these authors had such a profound influence on American culinary history.

-Have you resolved to eat healthier in 2017?
-You’re not alone, but how do you define “healthy” when it comes to food?
-On January 14 we’ll look to history for how our ideas about diet and nutrition have changed over time.
-While Chef Brian prepares some recipes from 19th century American cookbooks, we’ll explore the era of Sylvester Graham, Ellen White, and other dietary reformers, whose ideas about whole grains and vegetarianism influenced the foods many Americans put on the table, at least for a time!
+Did you resolve to eat healthier in 2017?
+You were not alone, but how did you define "healthy" when it came to food that year?
+On January 14, we looked to history for how our ideas about diet and nutrition have changed over time.
+While Chef Brian prepared recipes from 19th century American cookbooks, we explored the era of Sylvester Graham, Ellen White, and other dietary reformers, whose ideas about whole grains and vegetarianism influenced the foods many Americans put on the table, at least for a time!

 How did pumpkin become a signature food of the fall, and of early American cuisine?
 Chef Brian took us beyond the jack-o-lantern to help us better understand the historical, agricultural, and culinary story of this autumnal fruit, as we explored how the pumpkin came to have such an important symbolic role in American life.

-What are the signature ingredients, flavors, and stories of Cuban-American cooking?
+What are the signature ingredients, flavors, and stories of Cuban American cooking?
 For this program, we welcomed guest chef Ana Sofia Peláez, author of The Cuban Table, who first set out to explore Cuban cuisine as a way of tracing the stories and recipes of her grandparents’ generation.
-As we prepared a few dishes from Ana’s new book, we explored the complex social, political, and cultural history that has led to Cuba’s distinctive cuisine, and how the dishes prepared by Cubans and Cuban-Americans honor the country’s rich traditions.
+As we prepared a few dishes from Ana’s book, we explored the complex social, political, and cultural history that has led to Cuba’s distinctive cuisine, and how the dishes prepared by Cubans and Cuban Americans honor the country’s rich traditions.